Board games

 Present and future of the sector

-To date, Isla a la Vista!—which has sold 7,000 copies in two years across Europe—can't be found in Catalan, but it is available in German, English, French, Russian, and soon, Korean.
-Before learning about Mercurio, the publisher that finally published it, Ribas contacted the people at El Pot Petit to see if they would publish it in Catalan, but they were in the process of changing their visual identity, and it fell through.
-"Perhaps when Mercurio relinquishes the license to me, I'll try again with them or another publisher," he notes.
+Today Island in sight –which has sold 7,000 copies in two years across Europe– isn't available in Catalan, but it is available in German, English, French, Russian, and, soon, Korean.
+Before learning about the publisher Mercurio, which ultimately published it, Ribas contacted the people at El Pot Petit to see if they would publish it in Catalan, but they were in the process of changing their visual identity and it fell through.
+"Perhaps when Mercurio relinquishes the license back to me, I'll try again with them or another publisher," he notes.

 stats